-A1: To provide an understanding of the issues relating to materials selection and corrosion control in subsea systems and to introduce the use of materials selection software.
+A1: To provide an understanding of issues relating to material selection and corrosion in subsea systems.

-A3: To introduce non-metallic materials and their use in subsea systems.
+A3: To introduce different materials and their use in subsea engineering.

-1. General principles of materials selection (2 hours): Overview of the principles relating to the selection of materials from the definition of the required properties to the selection of the candidate materials and the determination of the required processing route.
+1. General principles of material selection (3 hours): Overview of the principles relating to the selection of materials.
 Identification of the main materials and material classes used in the offshore and subsea industry.
-To introduce the use of the CES Edupack software to make material selections.

 On successful completion of this course, students will be able to demonstrate knowledge and understanding of:

-IKO1: The material selection process and the principle materials used offshore.
+IKO1: Material selection process and the principle materials used offshore.

-IKO2: The industry guidance and codes governing materials selection.
+IKO2: Industry guidance and codes governing materials and flow assurance.

-IKO3: The properties and structures of metallic and non-metallic materials.
+IKO3: Properties and applications of metallic and non-metallic materials.

 IKO4: Corrosion principles and corrosion control measures used offshore.